software-students-fall2023/1-specification-exercise-team999999999/README.md

 4. All restaurants that are wheelchair accessible are displayed.

-### As a user, I want to plot a route for the visually impaired so I can more easily make my way to my destination.
+### As a visually imparied user, I want to plot a route for the visually impaired so I can more easily make my way to my destination.
 Estimation of effort: M
 Acceptance criteria:
 1. User's starting point is captured and saved.